zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

 ## Prerequisites

-Please first see [Onboarding](OnboardToImpactRP.md) for steps on enabling private preview API access for your subscription.\
+First see [Onboarding](OnboardToImpactRP.md) for steps on enabling private preview API access for your subscription.\
 \
 A managed identity with PUT access to the ImpactRP API and read access to the data source for the workload is required.
 Additionally, a query with a 1 minute or greater polling interval for the data source to generate the following fields is needed: